blackberry/BlackBerry-Communication-Services-Examples/QuickStart/README.md

 ### <a name="monitorSetup"></a>Monitor the GlobalSetupState

 The [GlobalSetupState](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/bbmds/GlobalSetupState.html) indicates the state of the Spark SDK setup process.
-When the setup state is *NotRequested* two things will happen:

-1. The local device will be pre-registered as an [Endpoint](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference//android/com/bbm/sdk/bbmds/inbound/Endpoints.html)
+When the setup state is *NotRequested* we will register the local device as a new [Endpoint](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference//android/com/bbm/sdk/bbmds/inbound/Endpoints.html).
-2. We will provide an [AuthToken](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/bbmds/outbound/AuthToken.html) constructed with the token and userId fetched from the Google auth service to kickstart the setup process.

 When the GlobalSetupState is Ongoing the progressMessage will indicate the current phase of the setup.

 ```java
 final BbmdsProtocol protocol = mBbmEnterprise.getBbmdsProtocol();